tidyverse/tidyverse.org/content/blog/recipes-0-1-16/index.md

 ## [7] "Species_bobcat"    "Species_coyote"    "Species_gray_fox"
 ```

-Note that the outcome column (`Species`) was made into a binary indicators.
+Note that the outcome column (`Species`) was made into binary indicators.
 Most classification models prefer a factor vector and this would cause errors.
 The fix would be to remember to remove `Species` from the step selector.

 Most selectors in recipes are used to capture _predictor_ columns.
 The new version of recipes contains new selectors that combine the role and the data type: `all_nominal_predictors()` and `all_numeric_predictors()`.
 Using these: